-Kalkaska Public Schools, along with schools in the Lake Michigan Conference and the Michigan High Schools Athletic Association, is committed to sportsmanship.
-We understand this to include respect, responsibility and restraint ... it is citizenship in action.
-It is important to both our school and our community, that Kalkaska Public Schools athletic teams and spectators (adults as well as students) show good sportsmanship at all times.
-KPS encourages everyone to keep interscholastic athletics in perspective and reserves the right to take necessary action to ensure a positive experience for all involved.
+Kalkaska Public Schools, along with partnering schools in the Michigan High Schools Athletic Association, is committed to sportsmanship.
+We understand this to include respect, responsibility and restraint.
+It is citizenship in action.
+It is important to both our school and our community that KPS athletes, teams, and spectators (adults as well as students) show good sportsmanship at all times.
+KPS encourages everyone to keep interscholastic athletics in perspective and reserves the right to take necessary action to ensure a safe, respectful, fan-friendly experience for all involved.